 The IFRS equity adjusted for unrealised capital gains reserve and equity components of non-core activities.

 a.s.r. introduced the operating result in 2015 prior to the IPO.
 The operating result has since been the KPI for managing the profitability of the business.
-The seven-year comparison of the IFRS result and the operating result shows that the IFRS result for the year is more prone to volatility.
-In every year except 2020 the IFRS result has exceeded the operating result.
-Only in 2020, the operating result was higher than the IFRS result.
+The eight-year comparison of the IFRS result and the operating result shows that the IFRS result for the year is more prone to volatility.
+In every year except 2020 and 2022 the IFRS result has exceeded the operating result.
+In 2020 and 2022, the operating result was higher than the IFRS result.

-In addition, the impact of incidentals was less negative in 2021 compared to 2020, see below.
-As a result, the IFRS result of 2021 is in line with the IFRS result of 2019, pre-COVID-19.
+In addition, the impact of incidentals was more negative in 2022 compared to 2021, see below.

 The development of the operating results shows a steady increase as the business has grown.